tksh164/hci-lab/README.md

 | Azure Stack HCI, version 22H2 | 20348.1607 | This version of Azure Stack HCI reached the end of support on May 31, 2025. |
 | Azure Stack HCI, version 21H2 | 20348.288 | This version of Azure Stack HCI reached the end of support on November 14, 2023. |
 | Azure Stack HCI, version 20H2 | 17784.1408 | This version of Azure Stack HCI reached the end of support on December 13, 2022. |

+## 📄 Documents

+- [HCI Lab tour](./docs/hci-lab-tour.md): Explains about the configuration of the HCI Lab environment.
+- [Deploy AKS on Windows Server 2022 with HCI Lab](./docs/hci-lab-tour.md): Step by step to deploy the AKS on Windows Server 2022 with HCI Lab.

 ## ⚖️ License